 Funds recovered through court proceedings or negotiated settlements in India can be repatriated by a foreign company under the Foreign Exchange Management Act, 1999 (FEMA) and RBI guidelines for current account transactions.
 Repatriation of principal and interest on outstanding trade receivables is permitted without prior RBI approval under the current account route.
 For larger amounts or where the original transaction was structured through FDI or ECB routes, specific documentation and FEMA compliance is required.
 Unified Chambers works with FEMA-compliant chartered accountants and authorised dealers to ensure seamless, penalty-free repatriation of recovered funds.

 Send us the basic details — the debtor company name, the approximate debt amount, and the documents you hold.
 We will respond within 24 hours with a frank assessment of your recovery prospects, the recommended legal pathway, and indicative timelines.
-There is no fee for the initial assessment.
+Initial case assessment by video conference.

 Minimum matter: ₹50 Lakhs · Desks: Delhi · Mumbai · Dubai · All communications strictly confidential